Welcome to the Department of Leadership Studies

 ROTC Fulfillment Program

-The remaining ROTC fulfillment courses include two groups of classes: Leadership Studies minor classes (in Leadership Studies, Political Science, History, Education, English, Health and Human Performance, Ethics, Psychology, or Project Management); as well as other high-impact practices classes such as capstones, internships, or undergraduate research classes.
+The remaining ROTC fulfillment courses include two groups of classes: Leadership Studies minor classes (in Leadership Studies, Political Science, History, Education, English, Health and Human Performance, Biology, Ethics, Psychology, or Project Management); as well as high-impact practices classes such as capstones, internships, or undergraduate research classes.

 - Admissions Homepage